m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 ## Present

 As we were evaluating ASPNET vNext (== 5+), we had always hoped to roll with the metaprogramming features that were available in the previews, either there, or what was worked on in [Roslyn generators](https://github.com/dotnet/roslyn/blob/master/docs/features/generators.md).
-But the time to move to .NET Core, and ASPNET DotNetCore is now, and unfortunately none of those features are around anymore / yet.
+But the time to move to .NET Core and ASP.NET .NET Core is now, and unfortunately none of those features are around anymore...yet.
 Luckily, though, .NET tooling introduced some high-impact perf improvements that make the CLI tools much faster (e.g. `dotnet build-servers`).
 Additionally, AspNetCore Razor view pre-compilation is fast!